 Downtown School District (pseudonym) is one of 32 community school districts in a major urban center, where diversity has spawned both rich cultural resources as well as residential segregation.
-Final Enrollment is approximately 15,000 students in grades pre-kindergarten through grade 8 (high schools are not part of the city's community school districts).
+Enrollment is approximately 15,000 students in grades pre-kindergarten through grade 8 (high schools are not part of the city's community school districts).
 The district is diverse, both ethnically and economically, though competition from private schools tends to draw off more affluent students.
 More than 80% of the students are children of color, mainly African American and Latino.
 Approximately 16% are English Language Learners, primarily Spanish dominant.
 About 6% are enrolled in full-time special education programs and more than 70% are Title I eligible.

 Over the past 12 years, the district has moved from a ranking of 31st out of 32 community school districts in reading achievement to 16th place in 1997, 15th place in 1998, and 10th in 1999.
 During this same period, the district moved from a ranking of 29th in mathematics achievement to 14th in 1999.
-Downtown administrators attribute the steady test score ascent to the amount of hard work and focus on professional learning, and accountability for that learning as it translates to schools making decisions about how to spend money.80 student standards, and accountability.
+Downtown administrators attribute the steady test score ascent to the amount of hard work and focus on professional learning, and accountability for that learning as it translates to schools making decisions about how to spend money.

+Downtown's superintendent and the deputy superintendent for curriculum, instruction, and professional development have been pivotal forces in sustaining a focus on instruction, student standards, and accountability.
 Superintendent Sharon Murphy (pseudonym) has an established role in the district as someone in charge of professional development and curriculum.
 Prior to becoming the superintendent, she was the district's deputy superintendent of curriculum & instruction.
 In moving from her former position to that of superintendent, she has maintained a clear, strong commitment to instructional improvement.